UniversalDependencies/docs/_v2/features.md

       It occurs in two Germanic languages (English, Danish) and I do not know whether it can be relabeled as verbal noun there.
       Finally, it also occurs in Irish, Sanskrit, Tamil, Kazakh and Turkish (I am not able to judge what should happen there if
       `VerbForm=Ger` is not available).
-    * TO DISCUSS: Should we get rid of `VerbForm=Ger` and force people to choose one of the alternatives?
-      Or should we just add a note to the documentation that it is deprecated?
   * TO DISCUSS: `VerbForm=PartFut|PartPast|PartPres` in Hungarian.
 These should probably be two features, `VerbForm=Part` and `Tense=Fut`, as in other UD languages.
   * TO DISCUSS: `VerbForm=Cop` in Irish.
 There is no documentation so we will need some input from Teresa if we want to do anything with it.
   * TO DISCUSS: `VerbForm=Stem` currently only one occurrence in Swedish.